DahlmannIT/personalUSP/postgres_zeppelin/readme.md

     ```shell
     postgresql-9.4-1201-jdbc41.jar
     ```
-- to create a database, access the postgres shell with (note that the second `postgres` is the username):
+- to create a database with POSTGRES, access the postgres shell with (note that the second `postgres` is the username):
   ```shell
   sudo docker exec -it postgres psql -U postgres
   ```